Longshore and Harbor Workers Compensation Act

 - Compensation for vocational rehabilitation services that help the employee return to gainful employment (i.e., counseling, retraining, job placement assistance, and more).

-In the event that the injury or illness contributes to the worker’s death, the LHWCA provides for survivor benefits to be paid out to certain qualified dependents, such as the surviving spouse of the deceased worker.
+If the injury contributes to the worker’s death, the LHWCA provides survivor benefits that pay dependents, such as the spouse.

 Who is Eligible to Receive Compensation?